rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### DevOps Django - Part 2 - The Pain of Deployment
+Title: DevOps Django - Part 2 - The Pain of Deployment

-December 12 2011, 10:30 PM  by Randall Degges
+Date: 2011-12-12
+Tags: programming, devops, python, django

+![Pyramid Head Sketch][]

-This article is part of a series I'm writing called DevOps Django.
+This article is part of a series I'm writing called *DevOps Django*.
 This series is meant to explain how to best deploy modern Django sites.
 If you're new, you should probably read the [first article][] of the series before this one.

-What I Build
+### What I Build

 As I mentioned in the first article of the series, I work at a tech startup building telephony services.
 Our primary product is a hosted teleconferencing platform that hundreds of thousands of callers use each month.
 As all my experience with deployment has (primarily) come from building and maintaining this platform, I'd like to take this opportunity to explain what I actually build.

-Our product is broken up in two primary components: a telephony layer that powers our core teleconferencing service, and a web layer that powers our API backend and user portal.
+Our product is broken up in two primary components: a telephony layer that powers our core teleconferencing service, and a web layer that powers our API back end and user portal.
 Having two completely separate (and isolated) infrastructures means having to deal with multiple deployment patterns.

 Our telephony infrastructure is built on top of:

--   [ubuntu-server][], a great Debian based operating system.
+-   [Ubuntu server][], a great Debian based operating system.
 -   [Asterisk][], the open source PBX engine.
 -   [OpenSIPS][], the open source SIP router.
--   Cisco hardware (for routing physical calls over multiple [DS3][] circuits).
+-   Cisco hardware (for routing physical calls over multiple DS3 circuits).
 -   [NFSd][], for storing large amounts of sound files.

-The majority of our telephony code is written in Asterisk's custom scripting language ([dialplan][]).
+The majority of our telephony code is written in Asterisk's custom scripting language ([dial plan][]).
 This language lets us completely control call behavior.
 With it, we can do things like:

 -   Play sound files.
 -   Record sounds.
 -   Bridge multiple calls together.
 -   Recognize touch tone input and perform other actions.

-Here's a small diagram which shows how our physical infrastructure is architectured (excuse my poor diagrams, I'm awful with this stuff):
+Here's a small diagram which shows how our physical infrastructure is designed (excuse my poor diagrams, I'm awful with this stuff):

-![][]
+![Telephony Infrastructure][]

-The way things work here is that callers (eg: you) dial our phone number on your cell phone (or landline, whatever) and your call travels through the [PSTN][] (public telephone network).
+The way things work here is that callers (e.g. you) dial our phone number on your cell phone (or land line, whatever) and your call travels through the [PSTN][] (public telephone network).
 Your call eventually arrives at our Cisco equipment, which converts the calls from hard line formats into [VoIP][], so that we can easily move the call around our network.

 From there, your call is sent to our load balancer (OpenSIPS), which determines which Asterisk server should handle your call.
 At this point, your call is then sent to Asterisk, which does whatever needs to be done.

-The NFS server is used to store user generated soundfiles.
+The NFS server is used to store user generated sound files.
 This way, our Asterisk servers can remain stateless (we can simply plug more Asterisk servers into our network at any time to increase capacity).

 Where things get interesting is our web infrastructure.
 Our web stack provides lots of functionality to our systems, including:

 -   The ability to manage conference rooms in real time.
 This includes stuff like muting callers, banning callers, changing caller nick names for easy identification, etc.
 -   Centralized logging of all user metrics: which conference rooms they use,